 The best way to ‘Secure your access’ to the Best hospitals in Asia is having the deep pockets of a good insurer to arrange medical evacuation and to back you up.

-P.S.
-Let’s get rid of a myth that insurers will send you to the cheapest location avoiding the expensive hospitals and evacuation at all costs.
+In conclusion, let’s get rid of a myth that insurers will send you to the cheapest location avoiding the expensive hospitals and evacuation at all costs.
 This is eventually true for lousy insurers with staff looking at short-term savings.
 Most reputable insurers know the costs of a bad treatment in the first place with complications incurring multiple subsequent hospitalisations.
 From an insurer point of view, doing a surgery 1-once and for all, at the best center of excellence is the cheapest and smartest way to keep the insured client alive and happy.